notwiben/bounty/index.md

 - Outdated wordpress instances
 - Most brute forcing issues

-## Bounty Payout Range
+## Bounty Category
 N.B: the amounts listed here are the maximum we can pay for these categories of issues.
 This is meant as rough guidance on how we think about rewarding issues, ultimately we will reward largely based on the impact of the issue but at our discretion.

-- **Critical issues ($1)*- - Remote code execution on a production server.
+- **Critical issues** - Remote code execution on a production server.
 Exposure of information that identifies individuals (social security numbers, credit card numbers, bank account numbers, driver license images) Full account takeover of rider/partner account without interaction.
 Payment or partner invoice information exposure at scale.
 Potential access to source code.
 XSS in Toolshed (our internal account management system), or server-side request forgery (SSRF).
 Vulnerabilities leading to the compromise of an employee account (with a way to bypass two-factor).

-- **Significant Issues ($0.5)*- - Stored Cross-site Scripting which can cause significant brand damage (e.g. in a homepage), missing authorization checks leading to the exposure of email addresses, date of birth, names, phone numbers, etc.
+- **Significant Issues** - Stored Cross-site Scripting which can cause significant brand damage (e.g. in a homepage), missing authorization checks leading to the exposure of email addresses, date of birth, names, phone numbers, etc.

-- **Medium Issues ($0.3)*- - Reflected Cross-site Scripting (XSS), most Cross-site Request Forgery (CSRF) issues, access control issues which do not exposed PII but affect other accounts, some account validation bypasses (being able to change driver picture, etc).
+- **Medium Issues** - Reflected Cross-site Scripting (XSS), most Cross-site Request Forgery (CSRF) issues, access control issues which do not exposed PII but affect other accounts, some account validation bypasses (being able to change driver picture, etc).
 Any vulnerability which allows the bulk lookup of user UUIDs (e.g. turn an auto-incrementing ID into a UUID, turn an email into a UUID).

-- **Fraud Issues*- - Send these to `ext-fraud@sirclo.com`.
+- **Fraud Issues** - - Send these to `ext-fraud@sirclo.com`.
 We currently do not reward for fraud issues.

 ## Submission
 Though we welcome reporting of non-security issues, please note that only genuine security issues are eligible for rewards.
 If you have found a vulnerability, we would love to work with you to resolve it: